 A person who works with his hands, his brain and his heart is an artist"

 Joe Martin was the president and owner of Sherline Products Inc. for over 40 years.
-The company is an American manufacturer of precision machine tools.
+The company is one of the few remaining American manufacturers of precision machine tools.
 Joe was also a model builder and toolmaker.
 As such he had much experience with precision tools at both ends of the size range.
 The quote above, recalled from the shop wall of Joe Martin's uncle, sums up his belief that craftsmanship goes beyond mere technical quality.
 While good machinery can produce parts of great consistency and accuracy when properly operated, without the craftsman's touch the results will be acceptable but not noteworthy.
-Pieces that truly grab our attention and admiration go beyond the minimum of what is required to add what we can only call the "craftsman's touch."
+Pieces that truly grab our attention and admiration go beyond the minimum of what is required to add what we can only call the “craftsman's touch.”
 Anything from furniture to a stained glass window to a clock to a model steam engine that is made by a master of his craft is worthy of a special kind of admiration.
 This museum features works that represents the spirit and skill of individuals; not committees or manufacturing companies.
 These projects were built by people with skilled hands and brains, but, most importantly, they were built for the love of doing it.
 Coming from the hands, the brain and the heart, they should be judged not just as a collection of parts, but rather as art.
 Other forms of art, such as dance, painting, music and so on are sufficiently represented elsewhere, so we are concentrating here on small things made by hand by an artisan using the tools of his trade.